PhilR8/notes/vueconf2023.md

 ### Parking lot for generic thoughts

+- Need to prioritize Vue 3 upgrade so we can take advantage of all this stuff
 - We should investigate using TypeScript (TS)
   - How big of a lift?
   - When we upgrade to Vue 3, do it then?
 - HighCharts highlighted as having "great" Vue integration by Alex Harding
   - Keep in mind if site needs data visualizations
-- Need to fast track Vue 3 upgrade so we can take advantage of all this stuff
+- Cypress-Cucumber -- tests in "human readable" code
+  - See slack convo in #coi-testing for discussion about this
 - Histoire -- Vue-specific Storybook alternative (also supports Svelte)
+  - Do we even care about Storybook at all at this point?
+  - Depending on LOE, this might be a better alternative
+- Live coding exercise from Nuxt CEO
+  - demonstrated incredible utility for rapid prototyping.
-- Live coding exercise from Nuxt CEO makes it clear why people like TailwindCSS.
+  - makes it clear why people like TailwindCSS.
   - Nuxt CEO uses CoPilot, as shown and mentioned during his live demo
 - `pre` tag once again shown as being very useful for debugging raw text/JSON/etc
-- Highlighting here again: TailwindCSS demonstrated incredible utility for rapid prototyping
-  - I can see why people use it and love it.
-- Cypress-Cucumber -- tests in "human readable" code

 ### Vue/web dev/etc thoughts/reminders/etc